riccardotornesello/irsdk-go/README.md

 Golang implementation of iRacing SDK.

-This is a fork of the original [iracing-sdk](https://github.com/quimcalpe/iracing-sdk) package by [quimcalpe](https://github.com/quimcalpe) with some additional features and bug fixes.
+This project is a functional prototype and is not yet ready for production use.

+It can be used to read telemetry and session data but some features are still missing.

 ## Install

 1. Execute `go get github.com/riccardotornesello/irsdk-go`
+2. Enjoy

 ## Usage

-Simplest example:
+Get session info:

 ```go
 package main